yugr/rust-slides/benchmarks/SpacetimeDB/README.md

 # Run

-Change folder to `SpacetimeDB\crates\bench` and execute `cargo bench --bench generic --bench special --no-fail-fast` (approx 30m on x86 12-core machine to build and run the benchmarks)
+Change folder to `SpacetimeDB/crates/bench` and execute `cargo bench --bench generic --bench special --no-fail-fast` (approx 30m on x86 12-core machine to build and run the benchmarks)